psxvoid/note-lenses/README.md

 ## License

-"Note Lenses" is a custom fork of the original "Notebook Navigator" project.
+"Note Lenses" is an independent fork of Notebook Navigator.

 It's based on source code of `Copiright (c)` Johan Sanneblad and contributors; and licensed under the GNU General Public License v3.0 (GPL-3.0).
 Modifications by Pavel Sapehin.
 See the [LICENSE](https://github.com/psxvoid/note-lenses/blob/main/LICENSE) file for details.